 This project won a 2012 AIA Minnesota Home of the Month Award for design excellence, and was featured in the Star Tribune.
 The home also received a 2012 Minnesota Preservation Award.
 The Preservation Alliance of Minnesota wrote: "Now here's how to renovate a historic home.
 Peterssen/Keller Architecture took a beautiful International Style residence on Cedar Lake, added a third floor, and kept it looking as sleek as it did in 1936.
 The home has a great view of the water, and the water has a great view of the home."

-The home will be featured on the cover of the forthcoming book Legendary Homes Of Minneapolis City Of Lakes, by Bette Hammel & Karen Melvin, to be published in October 2012.
+The home is featured on the cover and inside of the book Legendary Homes Of Minneapolis City Of Lakes, by Bette Hammel & Karen Melvin, published in October 2012.
 Over 1,000 people toured the home during the 2011 Homes By Architects Tour.
+The home is also featured in the national competition, Marvin Windows Architect's Challenge Showdown.